| Palaeos | ![]() |

 Contents

-We should distinguish here between hexapods and insects, as these two terms are sometimes confused or synonymised.
-While colloquially, all hexapods are also insects, in current linnaean and cladistic classifications, insects are a subgroup of hexapods, albeit the largest and most diverse one.
+Although "insect" has been used in the above paragraph in a colloquial sense, technically speaking we should distinguish here between hexapods and insects, as these two terms are sometimes confused or synonymised.
+Although colloquially, all hexapods are also insects, and although some (e.g. Cavalier-Smith 1998) have synonymised the two (in which case they are referred to by their earlier name, Class Insecta), in current cladistic classifications, insects are a subgroup of hexapods, albeit the largest and most diverse one.
 Hence we have divided these units according to evolutionary grades.
 The five grades are:

 Hexapoda - six legs, three tagma, spiracles (the latter shared with myriapods)